What You Need To Know About Quality Matters

 The cost to the institution of the privilege of using a rubric that may seem to be based on common sense and "what everyone already knows about best practices in instructional design and online learning" may seem excessive to some.
-However, the use of the rubric is a demonstration to stakeholders the investment in and concern for quality in online education.
-Another possible problem that may occur with a prescribed set of standards is a potential for a sense of infringement on academic freedom, particularly in the form of course design creativity.
+However, the use of the rubric is a demonstration to stakeholders of the investment in and concern for quality in online education.
+Another possible problem that may occur with a prescribed set of standards is a potential for a sense of infringement on academic freedom, particularly in course design creativity.

 Where is it going?

 The number of subscribers to Quality Matters continues to grow, and it appears that the QM seal will become more broadly recognized on online courses that have met this gold standard in distance education.
 Several new developments are emerging from the Quality Matters organization, which include the following:

 - A project to implement QM certification of textbook publisher materials for online education

 - A growing interest in viewing the Quality Matters standards from a student perspective and making the standards speak directly to students regarding what is of value to them in online education

 What are the implications for teaching?